• Skip to primary navigation

 (888) 244-5373

 Contact a cerebral palsy lawyer in Newark if your child has been diagnosed with cerebral palsy.
-This is a lifelong condition that can often be prevented with proper medical care.
-If a doctor or nurse made a mistake in your care, you have legal rights.
+This lifelong condition can often be prevented with proper medical care.
+You have legal rights if a doctor or nurse makes a mistake in your care.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area